AstraZeneca heart drug boosted by major clinical trial success

-Giving Brilinta to patients who had a heart attack over a year ago could more than double the number of people eligible for the medicine, which the company has predicted could eventually generate sales of $3.5 billion a year.
+Giving Brilinta to patients who had a heart attack over a year ago could more than double the number of people eligible for the medicine, which the company has predicted could eventually generate sales of $3.5 billion (2.3 billion pounds) a year.

-Results from the 21,000-patient study, known as PEGASUS, were released on Wednesday, lifting shares in AstraZeneca 1.5 percent by 5:00 a.m.
-EST, while the wider London market fell one percent.
+Results from the 21,000-patient study, known as PEGASUS, were released on Wednesday, lifting shares in AstraZeneca 1.5 percent by 1000 GMT, while the wider London market fell one percent .FTSE.

 The trial, which studied subjects who had a heart attack within the past one to three years, was designed to prove Brilinta's value beyond its current approved use in patients with acute coronary syndromes, or recent attacks.

-Brilinta has struggled so far to gain traction in a competitive market for blood thinners, where Plavix -- developed by Sanofi and Bristol-Myers Squibb -- is now available as a cheap generic.
-Brilinta also competes with Eli Lilly's Effient.
+Brilinta has struggled so far to gain traction in a competitive market for blood thinners, where Plavix -- developed by Sanofi (SASY.PA) and Bristol-Myers Squibb (BMY.N) -- is now available as a cheap generic.
+Brilinta also competes with Eli Lilly's (LLY.N) Effient.

-That makes Brilinta a critical component in AstraZeneca's wider goal of reaching overall sales of $45 billion by 2023, although many analysts remain skeptical.
+That makes Brilinta a critical component in AstraZeneca's wider goal of reaching overall sales of $45 billion by 2023, although many analysts remain sceptical.

 The drug's sales in the first nine months of 2014 were $343 million and consensus forecasts point to them hitting only $1.23 billion by 2019, according to Thomson Reuters Cortellis.